What is covered in a cyber insurance policy?

 Stand-alone vs. Packaged Cyber Insurance

 In the cyber insurance industry, the most common cyber crimes that we see day in and day out are wire transfer fraud, annoying fake emails and texts, and phishing attempts.
-This is true in small and big-scale events.
-These are the most common crime-related events but unfortunately, these are typically not covered at all in packaged policies.

 the most common cyber crimes that we see day in and day out are wire transfer fraud, annoying fake emails, and texts, and phishing attempts… unfortunately, these are typically not covered in packaged policies.”

-Query: Are most people confused in thinking that if they have bundled or packaged insurance, they also have cyber security insurance?
+Query: Are most people confused in thinking that if they have bundled or packaged insurance, they also have cybersecurity insurance?

 Picture of by Wayne Roye